WeSolveProblems/wesolveproblems.org.uk/rules.md

 ##The General Scheme of the Battle

 The battle consists of several rounds.
 At the beginning of each round (if there is no rejection of the challenge - see para.
-"The End of the Battle"), one of the teams challenges the other for one of the problems, the solution of which has not yet been presented (for example: "We challenge the opponent team on problem number 8").
+“The End of the Battle”), one of the teams challenges the other on one of the problems, the solution of which has not yet been presented (for example: “We challenge the opposing team on problem number 8”).
 Then, the challenged team announces whether it accepts the challenge, i.e. whether it agrees to present the solution to this problem (it is given no more than one minute to make a decision on the challenge).
-If a team accepts the challenge, it nominates the speaker, who explains the solution, and the team who made the challenge nominates the opponent, whose duty is to look for errors in the presented solution.
-If the challenge is not accepted, then the team that made it is obliged to nominate the speaker, and the team that rejected the challenge has to nominate the opponent.
-In this case, they say that the checking of the reasonableness of the challenge is taking place.
+If a team accepts the challenge, it nominates a ‘speaker’, who explains the solution.
+The team that made the challenge nominates an ‘opponent’, whose duty is to look for errors in the presented solution.
+If the challenge is not accepted, then the team that made it is obliged to nominate a speaker, and the team that rejected the challenge has to nominate an opponent.
+In this way, one can consider that the reasonableness of the challenge is being assessed.

 ##The Captain’s Competition

-The team that won the captain’s competition determines who will make the first challenge.
-It is held at the beginning of the battle.
+The ‘captain’s competition’ is held at the beginning of the battle.
+The team that wins the captain’s competition determines which team makes a challenge first.
 The captains are given a problem.
-The captain, who is first to inform the jury of his wish to answer, gets that right.
-If he presents the correct solution, he wins, and if incorrect – his rival wins.
-This is what is meant by "the correct solution": simply the correct answer, the answer with an explanation, and so on - the jury specifies it before the competition of the captains.
+The first captain to inform the jury that he knows the answer to the problem gets the right to explain it.
+If he presents the correct solution, he wins, but if it is incorrect – his rival wins.
+This is what is meant by “the correct solution”: simply the correct answer, the answer with an explanation, and so on - the jury specifies the nature of the correct answer before the competition of the captains begins.
 The jury assigns a specific period of time for the solution of the problem for the captain’s competition.
-If, during this time, none of the captains expresses the desire to answer, the jury may replace the problem or determine the winner by draw.
+If, during this time, none of the captains express their desire to answer, the jury may replace the problem or determine the winner by draw.
 Instead of the problem the jury can offer to the captains to play in any game.
 There are other methods of carrying out the captain’s competition.
 The jury determines the way the captain’s competition will be held in advance and informs the teams before the beginning of the battle.

-The team has the right to nominate any member of the team for the captain’s contest.
+Each team has the right to nominate any member of their team for the captain’s contest.

 ##The Progress of the Round

 ###Report
-At the beginning of the round, the speaker explains the solution at the blackboard.
-The report should contain answers to all the questions in the problem and proof of the accuracy and completeness of the received solutions.
+At the beginning of the round, the speaker explains the solution on the whiteboard.
+The presentation should contain answers to all the questions in the problem and proof of the accuracy and completeness of the received solutions.
 In particular, the speaker must prove each formulated interim statement or refer to it as already known.
-The speaker should try to insure that his presentation is clear, in particular, he must repeat any part of his report at the request of the opponent or the jury.
+The speaker should try to ensure that his presentation is clear.
+In particular, he must repeat any part of his report at the request of the opponent or the jury.
 The report time is limited to 15 minutes, after which the report can be continued only with the permission of the jury.

-The speaker can use a paper with drawings and (with special permission of the jury) calculations, but is not permitted to bring with him the text of the solution.
+The speaker can use a paper with drawings during his presentation and (with special permission of the jury) calculations, but is not permitted to bring any text with him.

 The speaker has the right to:

-* put on the blackboard all necessary information before the presentation;
+*	write/draw any necessary information on the whiteboard before the presentation;
-* not to answer the opponent’s questions raised before the beginning of the discussion;
+*	not answer any questions raised by the opponent before the beginning of the discussion;
-* ask the opponent to clarify his question (in particular, the speaker may propose his own version of the question: "Do I understand correctly that you asked about something and something?");
+*	ask the opponent to clarify his question (in particular, the speaker may propose his own version of the question: “Do I understand correctly, that you asked me about something and something?”);
 *	refuse to answer the question, by saying that:
 1.	he has no answer to this question;
 2.	he has already answered this question (explaining when and how);
 3.	the question is incorrect or beyond the scope of scientific discussion for the stated problem.
 In case the opponent disagrees with the basis of 2) and 3) the jury arbitrates the dispute.

 The speaker is not obliged to:
 *	explain how he/she worked out the solution if he can prove that it is correct and complete;
-* compare his way of solving the problem with other possible methods, including in terms of brevity, beauty and aptitude for solving other problems.
+*	compare his way of solving the problem with other possible methods, including in terms of brevity, beauty and aptitude for solving other problems.*

 ###Opposing

 While the report is in progress, the opponent can ask questions only with the consent of the speaker, but he has the right to ask for any part of the solution to be repeated.
 He can allow the speaker not to prove any obvious (from his perspective) facts.
 After the end of the report, the opponent has the right to ask the speaker questions.
 If the opponent does not ask a single question within a minute, it is considered that he has no questions.
 If the speaker does not begin to answer a question within a minute, it is considered that he has no answer.
 As a question, the opponent can:
 *	demand that any part of the report is repeated;
-* ask for  clarification of any of the speaker’s statements, including:
+*	ask for a clarification of any of the speaker’s statements, including:
-  1. asking for a definition of any term ("What do you mean by ...");
+1.	asking for a definition of any term (“What do you mean by …”);
-  2. reformulating the speaker’s statement in his own words and asking for confirmation ("Do I understand correctly that you are stating the following: ...");
+2.	reformulate the speaker’s statement in his own words and ask for confirmation (“Do I understand correctly that you are stating the following: …”);
 *	ask the speaker to prove the statement posed by him, if it is not obvious or well-known (in the case of a dispute, the jury is to decide whether the question is known or apparent; in any case, as known is considering the facts, included in the general educational program in mathematics);
 *	express satisfaction or explain his motivated dissatisfaction with it after receiving the answer to the question.

-If the opponent thinks that the speaker is stalling for time, coming up with a solution at the blackboard, or that a significant part of the report does not contain the solution of the problem under discussion, he has the right (but no earlier than 10 minutes after the beginning of the report) to ask the speaker to submit a solution (if it is implied in the problem) or an outline of the remaining argument.
+If the opponent thinks that the speaker is stalling for time, coming up with a solution at the whiteboard, or that a significant part of the report does not contain the solution of the problem under discussion, he has the right to ask the speaker to submit a solution or an outline of the remaining argument (but no earlier than 10 minutes after the beginning of the report).
 The speaker and the opponent must:
 *	express themselves in a polite and proper manner,
-* not "get personal" while criticizing each other’s statements;
+*	not ‘get personal’ while criticizing each other’s statements;
 *	repeat and refine their questions and answers at the request of each other or of the jury.
 According to the results of the report and responses to the questions, the opponent has the right to give his assessment of the report and the discussion in one of the following ways:

-1. recognize that the solution is correct;
+1.	recognise that the solution is correct;
-2. recognize the solution (response) as basically correct, but having drawbacks and/or gaps which he has to identify;
+2.	recognise the solution (response) as basically correct, but having drawbacks and/or gaps which he has to identify;
-3. recognize the solution (response) as incorrect, pointing out the mistakes in the proven key assertions of the report, or by providing a contrary example, or by specifying the significant gaps in the argument’s or solution’s construction.
+3.	recognise the solution (response) as incorrect, pointing out the mistakes in the proven key assertions of the report, or by providing a contrary example, or by specifying the significant gaps in the argument’s or solution’s construction.
 If the opponent has agreed with the solution, he and his team are no longer involved in this round.

-If the opponent has a contrary example refuting the solution of the speaker in general, and this contrary example is a solution to the problem itself (this happens, for example, in cases where the question of the problem sounds like "Can you ...?", "Is it true that ...?" and so on), the opponent has the right to declare: "I do not agree with the solution, I have a contrary example", but not to show the contrary example to the speaker yet (the jury is entitled to require submission of a contrary example in writing to ensure the correctness of the opponent’s statement).
+If the opponent has a contrary example, refuting the solution of the speaker in general, and this contrary example is a solution to the problem itself (this happens, for example, in cases where the question of the problem sounds like “Can you …?”, “Is it true that …?” and so on), the opponent has the right to declare: “I do not agree with the solution, I have a contrary example”, but not to show the contrary example to the speaker yet (the jury is entitled to require submission of a contrary example in writing to ensure the correctness of the opponent’s statement).
 In this case, if the speaker does not change his solution within a minute, or after the break that was taken by the team, the opponent is entitled to present the contrary example mentioned to the speaker; in which case the speaker and his team no longer have the authority to change the solution or response.

-Similarly, if the solution requires an executive search, the opponent has the right to say, "I do not agree with the decision, not all cases were considered", without specifying to the speaker exactly what case was not considered.
+Similarly, if the solution requires an executive search, the opponent has the right to say, “I do not agree with the decision, not all cases were considered”, without specifying to the speaker exactly what case was not considered.
 The further actions of the speaker, the jury and the opponent are the same as in the situation with a contrary example.

 ###Participation of the jury in the discussion
 After the end of the dialogue of the speaker and the opponent, the jury asks its questions.
 If necessary, it has the